Oil wrestling

+Oil wrestling (Yağlı güreş), also called Turkish oil wrestling, is the national sport of Turkey.
+Oil wrestling includes oil and traditional dress, and its rules are comparable to karakucak.

+In Assyria, ancient Egypt, and Babylonia, oil wrestling was performed.
+It spread to Iran and Turkey during the First Achaemenid conquest of Egypt.
 Oil wrestling was performed by ancient communities 4,500 years ago in Thrace and the Balkans.
-As the Ottoman Empire extended into Europe, oil wrestling competitions has been held ceremoniously until modern times.
+As the Ottoman Empire extended into Europe, oil wrestling competitions have been held ceremoniously until modern times.

-Unlike Olympic wrestling, oil wrestling matches may be won by achieving an effective hold of the kisbet.
-Thus, the pehlivan aims to control his opponent by putting his arm through the latter's kisbet.
+Unlike Olympic wrestling, oil wrestling matches may be won by achieving an effective hold of the kisbet, the loose-fitting leather pants worn during oil wrestling.
+Thus, the wrestler aims to control his opponent by putting his arm through the latter's kisbet.
 To win by using this move is called paça kazık.
 Originally, matches had no set duration and could go on for one or two days until one man was able to establish his superiority, but in 1975 the duration was capped at 40 minutes for the baspehlivan and 30 minutes for the pehlivan category.
 If there is no winner, play continues for another 15 minutes in the baspelivan or 10 minutes in the pehlivan category, wherein scores are kept to determine the victor.

 The annual Kırkpınar tournament, held in Edirne in Turkish Thrace since 1346, is the oldest continuously running, sanctioned sporting competition in the world.
 Oil wrestling festivals also take place in the Turkish-inhabited regions of Bulgaria (Ludogorie and Rhodopes), as well as northern Greece in Eastern Macedonia (Serres region) and West Thrace (Rhodope Mountains).